Rednexie/mail-interface/README.md

 # mailer
-node.js e-mail spammer using linux pardus email newsletter
+node.js e-mail spammer api

+# Advantages
+has small code, and only a few dependencies

-checks e-mail validity, and logs the ip addresses along with the e-mail.
+logs e-mails along with the ip addresses

+500 e-mail will be sent for each request

-also provides an API(json).
+provides an api(json)

+checks e-mail validity before sending

+colored output to the console

+# Usage
+npm i node-fetch@2.6.1 fs express consoled.js && node .

 http://localhost:3000/?mail= + email

-npm i node-fetch@2.6.1 fs express consoled.js && node .